AechPro/Machine-Learning/Partners Healthcare/2016 Lymphoma/Cell Localization and Reconstruction/README.md

-## Cell Localization with Machine Learning and Region-Based Object Reconstruction for Lymphoma Detection.
+## Cell Localization with Machine Learning and Region-Based Hologram Reconstruction for Lymphoma Diagnosis.

 This project was created by Matthew W. Allen for Partner's Healthcare.

-This project is under the Apache License, see LICENSE for more details.

 ## Required packages
 This project requires the following packages: